Southern Methodist University: Student organizations

 Southern Methodist University is home to almost three hundred student organizations, including academic, professional, fraternal, sporting, ethnic themed, religious, service, and political diversity groups.
 Notable examples include the Feminist Equality Movement (FEM), the service organization Mustang Heroes, one of the largest organizations on campus, and the Embrey Human Rights Program.

 Student organizations such as Student Foundation and Program Council frequently sponsor all-student events on various weekdays and weekends as well as boulevard tents.
 Student Foundation helps put on popular events such as Family Weekend, the Tate lectures, Celebration of Lights, Homecoming, and Perunapalooza.

+Religious life

+The Office of the Chaplain and Religious Life house religious organizations on campus.
+There are multiple Christian organizations, Hillel, and a Muslim Students Association.
+The South Asian Student Association hosts a Diwali celebration yearly.
+There is a Catholic Center on campus.

 Student media

 The Daily Campus was the independent student newspaper between 1915 and 2018.
 The frequency of the publication changed throughout the years and with the change in semesters.
 Publishing less frequently over the summer, for example.
 The board of directors of The Student Media Company, the independent nonprofit that at one time oversaw all student media, including KSMU and Rotunda, voted to dissolve due to a lack of funds in April 2018.
 Although still publishing in digital format, the newspaper lost its independent status in May 2018.